MicrosoftDocs/win32/desktop-src/WMDM/wmdm-storage-enum-mode.md

 ---
 title: WMDM\_STORAGE\_ENUM\_MODE enumeration
 description: The WMDM\_STORAGE\_ENUM\_MODE enumeration type defines how the content on the storage is to be enumerated.
-This enumeration is used by IWMDMStorage3 SetEnumPreference. ms.assetid: '38293e54-92e4-4f0a-bdea-5dc684a9548b'
+This enumeration is used by IWMDMStorage3 SetEnumPreference. ms.assetid: 38293e54-92e4-4f0a-bdea-5dc684a9548b
+keywords:
-keywords: ["WMDM_STORAGE_ENUM_MODE enumeration windows Media Device Manager"]
+- WMDM_STORAGE_ENUM_MODE enumeration windows Media Device Manager
 topic_type:
 - apiref
 api_name: